 Instead of begging their spouse’s forgiveness, it’s almost like they couldn’t care less whether their wounded spouse stays or goes.
 In fact, they may even act as if they have a foot out the door and are ready to leave the marriage if their wounded spouse doesn’t stop putting “demands” on them.

 It’s the exact opposite of what a betrayed or hurt spouse expects

 Why does this imbalance happen?
 And if it’s happening to you, what can you do about it?
 As a practitioner who specializes in these particularly challenging cases, I have a few initial suggestions.

 For starters, you can get focused by asking yourself a question: “Based solely on my spouse’s actions (not his or her words), is my spouse as motivated as I am to save our marriage?”

 This distinction between words and actions is an important one to make, since many unmotivated spouses will either fake it or buy time by pretending to be motivated.

-An example is a husband who has had an affair with a female co-worker.
+An example is a husband who has had an emotional or sexual affair with a female co-worker.
 He may constantly tell his wife that he’s going to request a transfer; however, he never quite gets around to it.
 Why not?
 Because he’s buying time.
 The longer he put his wife on delay, the longer he can continue to flirt with his co-worker.
 His wife is so desperate and powerless that she has little recourse but to keep “reminding” him.